aysekelleci/car-rental-platform/README.md

 ### How to run
 1. clone repository
-2. go to project folder and run docker:
+2. go to the project folder and run docker:
 ```bash
 docker compose up --build
 ```